bendavismines/devOpsWorkshop/README.md

 ###  Update the Build Pipeline to Run Tests and Publish Results
 1. Add a new .Net Core Test task in your Build Pipeline that will run before the publish script
-1. Pass in the path to the .csproj associated with the test project
+1. Pass in the path to the .csproj associated with the test project (*.tests.csproj)
 1. Make sure the task publishes the test results and code coverage

 ### Add a Step to Build/Publish your .Net Application
 1. Add a new .Net Core Publish task in your build pipeline that will build & publish your Application
 1. Specify the --output argument to output the final build to the `$(Build.ArtifactStagingDirectory)` path

-### Add a Publish Build Artifact Task
+### Add a Publish Build Artifacts Task
 1. Add a new Publish Build Artifacts Task to publish the contents of `$(Build.ArtifactStagingDirectory)`

 ### Generate the Pipeline Configuration